inesc-id/dclaims-pm/TIMELINE.md

 #### Week - Sep 11

 - [ ] Create _Wizard of Oz Prototype_ that:
-  - [ ] Exposes s RESTful API with .publishCert, .verifyCert and .revokeCert
+  - [ ] Exposes s RESTful API with
+    - [x] .publishCert
+    - [ ] .verifyCert
+    - [ ] .revokeCert
-  - [ ] A simple webpage that uses this service
+  - [x] A simple webpage that uses this service
   - Notes: Use an in memory database.
 Follow the Blockcerts format
-- [ ] Record a demo of this Demo
+- [x] Record a demo of this Demo

 #### Week - Sep 18

+This week's focus is to get the first integration between hypercerts-daemon, IPFS and blockcerts

-- [ ] Use IPFS to store the Cert
+- [ ] Use IPFS to store an example Cert that has already been published through blockcerts
+- [ ] .verifyCert by Hash or by JSON of Certs available in the Chain.
 - [ ] Show a demo of publishing cert in one machine and verifying in the other (then revoke and verify again)
+- [ ] Complete remaining Core Nodeschool courses.

 #### Week - Sep 25